Prakhar896/PickleRick-Bot/README.md

 15) Trivia: pr!trivia help
 16) Change a user's nickname: pr!nick @... (new nickname)
 17) Unban a banned user with an ID: pr!unban (user ID)
-18) Create an invite (works only if you have Create Instant Invite permissions) : pr!inv
+18) Create/Manage an invite (works only if you have Create Instant Invite permissions) : pr!inv
 19) Get a list of active invites: pr!invitelist